bendalejatin/Swasthya-Setu-IHWP/README.md

 ## About the Project
 Swasthya Setu IHWP is designed to provide a one-stop digital solution for health-care management.
 Users can sign up, login, access features via the frontend; admins can manage data via an admin panel.
 The backend connects both and uses MongoDB for data persistence.
-It was developed in the context of a hackathon to build a robust “event safety / healthcare” system, though it can be extended for broader healthcare workflows.
+It was developed in the context of a Indian Health Wellness And Psychology(IHWP) Project for Academics.

 ---